InieStek/InieStek-JSONPlaceholderPost/README.md

     ```bash
     mvn exec:java -Dexec.mainClass="PostApplication"
     ```
-    The application will fetch the posts and save them into the `output` directory in the project's root.
+    The application will fetch the posts and save them into the `posts` directory in the project's root.

 ## Testing